drouleau0/rAAV_Structural_Variant_Classifier/README.md

 >last tested on python version 3.14.2
 ---

-Included is vector subparser program and data used as described in the research article at ____.
+Included is vector subparser program and data used as described in the manuscript at https://www.biorxiv.org/content/10.64898/2025.12.04.692441v1.
 The purpose of the program is to take AAV sequences from a long-read sequencing run and categorize them into structural variants.

 Its required inputs are:
 1. The desired rAAV payload size
 2. A counts file output from the tiling algorithm (https://github.com/bruc/tiling)
 3. The directory to store output files

 Its outputs are:
 1. A tsv containing structural variant classification data such as counts and proportions of each structural variant
 2. A pdf with a bar chart and pie plot summarizing structural variant data